MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 > **Figure P.** NHMUK PV R5937, "The Archbishop", cervical vertebra P. Top row: left lateral view; second row: dorsal view (anterior to right); bottom row (left to right): posterior, right lateral, and anterior views.

 "No 5" is painted on the left dorsolateral aspect of the posterior end of this vertebra in white paint.
 This may represent Migeod's observation of the position it was found in, indicating that it is the fifth most proximal cervical (i.e. C9 if the neck has thirteen vertebrae like _Giraffatitan_), but may only be a field number.
+XXX consider implications for serial positions in table above.

 XXX Its length from condyle to cotyle is about 90cm, but it's hard to measure accurately while it's behind the dorsals.
 The cotyle height is estimated at 22 cm.
 OLD/new-visit also measures it as 90cm.